HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 The HalfHashd welcomes inquiries for partnerships, licensing arrangements, and collaborative developments.
 Public good, government, and educational uses are invited to inquire for free use considerations.

+Our vision unites the decentralized with the centralized, blockchain’s determinism with AI’s probabilism—plus the Woo—for abundance and peace in our time.

 ---

 ### NxUI in the Age of Probabilistic AI